 • Open: Late November - end of December

 • More to Do Nearby: Check out the "Wall of Love" (le mur des je t'aime) in Square Rictus next to the market while sipping a cup of hot mulled wine.
 Explore Montmartre.
+Go to dinner and a show at Moulin Rouge.
 And of course visit the boutiques along Rue des Abbesses, one of the great market streets in Paris.

 If you're heading back into central Paris after your visit, walk down pedestrian-only Rue des Martyrs and enjoy the holiday lights stretching across the street and all the Christmas and New Year specialty foods offered in the dozens of gourmet shops lining this famous market street.